 Admiralty Park Playground is a fantastic, free playground for kids of all ages.
 With a flying fox, nets to climb and 26 different slides, it’s a big hit!

 Unlike many other playgrounds in Singapore, Admiralty Park Playground truly caters to ALL ages, from 2-year-olds wobbling down the baby slides to tweens navigating tunnel slides.
-Older kids will love the Family Terracing play area which caters to five to 12-years-olds.
+Older kids will love the Family Terracing play area which caters to five to 12-year-olds while younger kids will love the Junior play area which caters to two to five-year-olds.
 Keep reading as we list out the key highlights (by age!) with our top tips when visiting and how to get there!

 There are three play areas at Admiralty Park, ‘Adventure Play’, ‘Family Terracing Play’ and ‘Junior Play’.